fishinwind/workshop/rst/Classes/class-14.rst

 ============================================

-You can use meme [#]_ to identify over-represented motifs in groups of seqeucnes (e.g. sequences covered by ChIP peaks).
+You can use meme [#]_ to identify over-represented motifs in groups of sequences (e.g. sequences covered by ChIP peaks).
 Use the :ref:`bedtools getfasta <bedtools:getfasta>` command to fetch fasta sequences

 meme looks at both strands of a DNA sequence by default.